gcrnet/gcrnet.github.io/_projects/sciencedmzfaqs.md

 > For additional information regarding the use of these tools, you may contact us using Phone 336-256-8324 and email 6tech@uncg.edu

 Can I connect to the gcrNet with an Apple computer?
 > Yes.
-Apple computers can connect to the HSSN provided they have a Thunderbolt port and an [external network card](https://store.apple.com/us/product/HC294LL/A/atto-thunderlink-nt1102-thunderbolt-to-10-gbits-ethernet-desklink-device)
+Apple computers can connect to the gcrNet provided they have a Thunderbolt port and an [external network card](https://store.apple.com/us/product/HC294LL/A/atto-thunderlink-nt1102-thunderbolt-to-10-gbits-ethernet-desklink-device)
 > Please review the minimum workstation system requirements to determine if a hardware upgrade will be required.

 ## Security